Hubble Telescope Captures Image of Dying 'Rotten Egg' Star

 The dying star can be seen transforming from a red giant to a planetary nebula called the Calabash Nebula, technically known as 231.8+04.2, according to the ESA.
 During this transformation, the dying star blows its outer layers of gas and dust out into the surrounding space at a speed close to 621,371 miles per hour.

 The nebula is also known as the Rotten Egg Nebula, the ESA reports, because it contains a lot of sulphur, which smells like rotten egg when it combines with other elements.
-Luckily, this smell as the nebula resides over 5,000 light-years away, in the constellation of Puppis, humans don't need to worry about the stench.
+Luckily, as the nebula resides over 5,000 light-years away in the constellation of Puppis, humans don't need to worry about the stench.

 The star's death occurs "within the blink of an eye — in astronomical terms," according to the ESA, which explains why this kind of photo is hard to come by.
 Next, the star will evolve into a fully formed planetary nebula over the next thousand years.